MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Sql/Enable-AzSqlServerActiveDirectoryOnlyAuthentication.md

 ResourceGroup01   Server01   True
 ```

-This command enables Azure Active Directory (Azure AD) only authentication requirement for an AzureSQL server named Server01 that is associated with a resource group named ResourceGroup01.
+This command enables Microsoft Entra-only authentication requirement for an AzureSQL server named Server01 that is associated with a resource group named ResourceGroup01.

 ## PARAMETERS